q-viper/q-viper.github.io/_posts/2020-08-04-deploying-a-simple-rasa-chatbot-on-unity3d-project-to-make-a-chatbot-for-android-devices.md

     * domain.yml
     * endpoints.yml

-Currently, we don't need to understand any of these so i am heading towards next step.
+Currently, we don't need to understand any of these so I am heading towards next step.

 ### Start RASA server
 Starting a RASA server is essential for us because we will be sending a request from Unity's event.
 So the only way to make listen our message is by webhooks/api.